AaronDuque2006/inventory-control-software/README.md

 ### Verification

 If the command executes without errors, the database has been successfully cloned and populated with all necessary tables and data.
-You can now run the Flask application.

 ## How to run the code